majek/idea/site/027-callbacks/main.md

         block_until_can_serve_more_clients()
 ```

-To work around this problem node.js could add a new method to "stop"
+To work around this problem node.js could add a new method to "pause"
 the `net.Server` for a while.
 But this is a bad design as well.
 Let's
 explain this using our second problem - the design of node.js Streams.

-2) Streams don't solve the problem
+2) Streams suffer a race condition
 ---

 In [node.js Streams](http://nodejs.org/api/stream.html#stream_stream)